 ‘The ultimate in horror!’

-Assignment Terror aka Dracula vs. Frankenstein is a 1969 – released 1970 – Spanish-German-Italian horror feature film directed by Tulio Demicheli, Hugo Fregonese and Eberhard Meichsner (the latter two were uncredited in the film’s original print).
-The original Spanish title is Los Monstruos del Terror
+Assignment Terror aka Dracula vs. Frankenstein is a 1969 Spanish-German-Italian horror feature film directed by Tulio Demicheli, Hugo Fregonese and Eberhard Meichsner (the latter two were uncredited in the film’s original print).
+Released in 1970, the original Spanish title is Los Monstruos del Terror

 This movie was the third in a series of movies featuring the werewolf Waldemar Daninsky, played by Paul Naschy, who also provided the screenplay.
 It was apparently originally slated to be titled The Man Who Came From Ummo, referring to the alien character played by Michael Rennie (The Day the Earth Stood Still).
 The film remains very obscure, being — to our knowledge — without an official English language DVD release and only available online in poor quality versions.